python/cpython/Doc/c-api/typeobj.rst

    the instance variable dictionary; this offset is used by :c:func:`PyObject_GenericGetAttr`.

-   Do not confuse this field with :attr:`tp_dict`; that is the dictionary for attributes of the type object itself.
+   Do not confuse this field with :c:member:`~PyTypeObject.tp_dict`; that is the dictionary for attributes of the type object itself.

    If the value of this field is greater than zero, it specifies the offset from